 Seeing as VAT would come into effect in the UAE from 1 January 2018, businesses operating there would need to carry out their VAT implementation plans.
 This includes systems for VAT filing or reclaiming, as may be applicable.
 This would have nominal to considerable impact on top lines and balance sheets, thus requiring companies to plan out appropriate financial, technical, compliance and training systems in order to be in accordance with the new regime.

-We at Commitbiz have our team of experts to help you with company formation, registration and counselling.
+We at Commitbiz have our team of experts to help you with company formation, registration, and counseling.
 For any queries on VAT or tax consultation for companies in the UAE, do contact us, even if it's just for a friendly advice.